Pherakki/Blender-Tools-for-DSCS/README.md

 4. **You *might* also have some success using [SimpleDSCSModManager](https://github.com/Pherakki/SimpleDSCSModManager) to do this automatically.**

 ## Potential fixes for common "bugs"
-1. Some materials fail to show up in-game. **This is not a `Blender Tools for DSCS` Bug.
-You can demonstrate this by moving the vanilla files for pc002 into the DSDBA archive.** You may be able to fix this by locating the offending material in a Blender 'Properties' window, scrolling down to the material's 'Custom Properties', and changing 'unknown_0x11' to 0.
-If it is already 0, this method will not work.
-2. If your mesh has a few highly distorted polygons that converge at the centre of your current room, ensure that none of your meshes have empty or unnecessary vertex groups.
+1 If your mesh has a few highly distorted polygons that converge at the centre of your current room, ensure that none of your meshes have empty or unnecessary vertex groups.
 Delete any the are not needed.

 ## Some Known Bugs and Limitations
 1. **Currently you can only use, mix, and edit models that are ripped from the game using `Blender Tools for DSCS`.** Adding custom meshes and materials will not work, because the ones loaded from the game files contain unknown and undecoded data that will not be present in any new meshes or materials initialised in Blender.
 Editing meshes and transferring meshes between models *should* be fine, but there will certainly be some issues somewhere at this early stage..!